chrisby/ml-on-fhir/README.md

 ## A work in progress library that fuses the HL7 FHIR standard with scikit-learn

+Currently this library is only tested on `STU3`, so use with caution when you run a R4 database.
+We will look more into compatibility checks in the future.

 Read more about internals and extendability in the [readthedocs](https://ml-on-fhir.readthedocs.io/en/latest/).

 ### Usage (taken from [our demo notebook](https://github.com/chrisby/ml-on-fhir/blob/master/src/Demo.ipynb))